shrutibnehe/addition_calculator/addition.md

 Scenario: Addition of two Positive numbers

-  Given :Calculator is turned ON
+  Given :Calculator turned ON

   When  :We type 2 positive integers

   Then  :Display the addition

-Scenario: (describe a scenario here)
+Scenario: Addition of positive and negative numbers

-  Given (state the initial condition)
+  Given :Calculator turned ON

-  When (state the event)
+  When  :Positive number greater than negative number

-  Then (state the effect)
+  Then  :Negative integer subracted from positive integer